GoogleCloudPlatform/jetty-runtime/tests/README.md

 * local testing is enabled by default
 * jetty.test.image default for local is 'jetty:${docker.tag.short}'
-* remote testing is enabled via -Dtest.mode=remote
+* remote testing is enabled via -Ptest.remote
 * local testing is turned off by -P-test.local
 * local and remote testing are mutually exclusive
 * a custom LocalRemoteTestRunner junit test runner is used to find tests to run